There are three major stances concerning God, gods, and the supernatural:

 Humanism

-The first Humanist ideas were born in Ancient Greece.
-The philosopher Democritus decoupled morality from punishment, and postulated that “It is not out of fear but out of a feeling for what is right that we should abstain from doing wrong”.
-His follower Epicurus made this philosophy more concrete: He taught that the goal of human life is happiness, and that this requires the absence of pain.
+The first humanist ideas were born in ancient Greece.
+Philosopher Democritus (460-370 BCE) decoupled morality from punishment, and postulated that “It is not out of fear but out of a feeling for what is right that we should abstain from doing wrong”54.
+His follower Epicurus (341-270 BCE) made this philosophy more concrete54: He taught that the goal of human life is happiness, and that this requires the absence of pain.
 He was also an empiricist, and believed that the senses are the only reliable source of knowledge about the world.
 He admitted women and slaves into his school, and taught that the key to happiness is friendship.
-These principles – the avoidance of pain, empiricism, gender equality, and mutual cordiality – would later become cornerstones of Humanism.
-The ancient Greek notions were rediscovered during the Renaissance in the 13th and 14th centuries in Europe.
-The focus on humans, their needs, capacities, and value came to be known as humanism.Humanist ideas were independently developed also in China.
-The Confucian philosopher Mencius (Mèngzĭ) taught that humans are inherently good, and formulated the notion of empathy: “All human beings have a constitution which suffers when it sees the suffering of others”.
+These ancient Greek notions were rediscovered during the Renaissance in the 13th and 14th centuries in Europe55.
+The focus on humans, their needs, capacities, and value came to be known as humanism56.

 The Scientific Revolution